daniela-palleschi/pcibex_L2_aspect/README.md

     + I usually just give a drop down menu of 18-31, with '17 or younger' and '32 or older' as options, which then will end the experiment if they continue

 But again, maybe this is needed because of the different population/payment?

+Consent/Participant info:

+- what we do is usually just provide a link to a PDF version of our consent forms and participant info sheet (the ones with all the legal jargon), and have 'by clicking Continue you confirm that you have read and agree'.
+We don't ever ask for their name, DOB, address, because this is very much so then not anonymised! (even if it's not logged, they don't know that...)
+- so basically I might try to consolidate the info/demographics a bit to use some of my PCIbex code to implement these changes? it'll also make the pre-experiment workload less for them.
+Thoughts?